my-org-hu/aks-secure-baseline/07-workload-prerequisites.md

    echo $UPN_NAME
    ```

-   If you create Azure AD tenant for Kubernetes RBAC API with a personal account, the UPN_NAME may not return the correct value.
+   If you create Azure AD tenant for Kubernetes RBAC API with a personal account, the UPN_NAME may not return the correct value with (az account show --query user.name -o tsv).
 Please set the UPN_NAME with the account manually:

    ```bash
    UPN_NAME=<the account you used to create the Azure AD tenant>